Anuhyapeddi/Golang/README.md

 ```
 ### errors

-* Rrror is an another built-in type in go
+* error is an another built-in type in go
 * Rather then returning error, we use this error type
 * The default value of error is nil